OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ##### Zygote

-When booting Android, a process called `Zygote` starts up at init<sup>[10]</sup>.
-This is a system service used to launch apps.
-Zygote opens up a socket in /dev/socket/zygote and listens on it for requests to start new applications. `Zygote` is an already initialized process and contains all the core libraries that are needed by any app.
-When the socket receives a request, a new app starts on Android by forking the Zygote process and the app specific code is loaded and executed.
+A process called `Zygote` starts up during the [Android initialization process](https://github.com/dogriffiths/HeadFirstAndroid/wiki/How-Android-Apps-are-Built-and-Run "How Android Apps are run").
+Zygote is a system service used to launch apps.
+It opens up a socket in /dev/socket/zygote and listens on it for requests to start new applications.
+The Zygote process is a "base" process that contains all the core libraries that are needed by any app.
+When Zygote receives a request over its listening socket, it forks a new process which then loads and executes the the app-specific code.

 #### The App Sandbox

 Apps are executed in the Android Application Sandbox thus enforcing isolation of app data and code execution from other apps on the device.
 This adds an additional layer of security.

-When installing a new app (From Google Play Store or External Sources), a new folder is created in the filesystem in the path `/data/data/<package name>`.
+When installing a new app (From Google Play Store or External Sources), a new folder is created in the file system in the path <code>/data/data/<package name></code>.
 This folder is going to be the private data folder for that particular app.

 Since every app has its own unique Id, Android separates app data folders configuring the mode _read_ and _write_ only to the owner of the app.